mxsasha/lessobviouschecklist/README.md

 - Make sure to have some silent way of communicating across the entire team, that offers push messages too.
 A whatsapp group, for example.
 There will be unforeseen issues, and being able to communicate within the team is essential.
 - If you have volunteers outside of the main team that help you with registration, goodie bag sorting, or anything else, don’t forget to thank them for their work.
 Even a private word of appreciation can make a difference.

+## Recordings

+- If you are making recordings, make sure you have at least have a dedicated person for this, but ideally hire a professional.
+- If you’re hiring someone to make photos or videos, make sure you carefully review the contract regarding intellectual property: by default the laws in many countries leave all rights with the creator you hired, even though you pay them.
+- Make sure you notify attendees in advance that recordings are being made.
+- Not all attendees might be comfortable being recorded or photographed.
+Djangocon EU 2015 and others have offered two different colour lanyards, where a particular color indicates that attendee does not want to be photographed or recorded.
+When you ask people which colour they want at your registration desk, you’re also making everyone else aware of the significance of lanyard colours.
+- Ensure that you’ve obtained permission from all your speakers for recording them.
+Many conferences include this in the call for papers.

 ## Other

-- If you are making recordings, make sure you have at least have a dedicated person for this, but ideally hire a professional.
-For photos and videos, make sure you carefully review the contract regarding intellectual property: by default the laws in many countries leave all rights with the creator you hired, even though you pay them.
 - If you are making badges, make sure the names are very visible.
 About half the conferences I visit print the names no larger than 14pt or so, which makes them impossible to read from any distance.
 Ideally, print them double sided as they tend to flip around.
 - Always make a few extra blank badges, so that you can make some on the spot if needed, for example because you misprinted a badge.
 - Don’t forget to have fun :)